MickeyKay/better-font-awesome-library/README.md

 ## Stable release and rollback ##

-BFAL 3.0.2 is the stable release.
-Composer users can install it with:
+Composer users can select the stable BFAL 3 line with optional local delivery after its tag is published:

 ```
-composer require mickey-kay/better-font-awesome-library:3.0.2
+composer require mickey-kay/better-font-awesome-library:"^3.1"
 ```

-BFAL 3.0.2 defaults to Font Awesome 7 and preserves explicit Font Awesome 5 selection.
+BFAL 3 defaults to Font Awesome 7 and preserves explicit Font Awesome 5 selection.
+Automatic delivery remains the default, with validated provider or transient metadata taking precedence over the bundled fallback.
 Ordinary requests perform no metadata or candidate-validation HTTP.
 BFAL provides validated local metadata, packaged fallback assets, and explicit asynchronous refresh operations while consumers continue to own WordPress persistence, scheduling, locking, retry, freshness, and migration policy.

-The corrective release treats a fully validated Font Awesome 5 value in the shared legacy transient as an incompatible cache miss when the 7.x channel is selected.
-It adds no diagnostic, does not mutate the transient, continues to the unchanged packaged Font Awesome Free 7.3.1 fallback, and requests asynchronous refresh once.
-The BFAL 3.0.1 empty-provider correction remains intact, and WordPress uses `?ver=3.0.2` for BFAL stylesheet and script cache keys.
+Optional [bundled-local delivery](#local-asset-delivery) pins the active FA7 Free catalog, CSS, compatibility styles, and fonts to the same packaged release, with no remote refresh.
+New icons arrive through library or embedding-plugin updates.
+The first caller owns the mode and channel; explicit FA5 with local delivery fails closed without switching channels.

 To roll back to the Font Awesome 5 stable line, restore BFAL 2.1.0 and redeploy the resulting lockfile: